 Spanish mackerel is found off the Atlantic coast of the United States and in the Gulf of Mexico.
 They mostly live in open water but are sometimes found over deep grass beds and reefs as well as in shallow estuaries.

 Spanish mackerel swim in large, fast-moving schools.
 They prefer water temperatures above 68 degrees Fahrenheit so they migrate as the seasons and water temperatures change.
+The species has two migratory groups, Gulf and Atlantic.
 Along the Atlantic coast, Spanish mackerel spend the winter off Florida and move northward to North Carolina in early April and to New York in June.
 As waters cool later in the year, they return south to Florida waters.
 In the eastern Gulf of Mexico, they migrate to the west of Cape San Blas, Florida.
 They remain in the northern Gulf of Mexico until September and migrate south along the coast in the fall.

 Spanish mackerel grow fast, up to 13 pounds, and can live up to 12 years.
 They’re able to reproduce by age 2.
 They spawn from April to September off the North Carolina and Virginia coasts in the Atlantic and in shallow coastal waters in the eastern Gulf of Mexico.
 Spanish mackerel release their eggs in batches throughout the spawning season.
 Females can have 500,000 to 1.5 million eggs over the spawning season.